cloudflare/cloudflare-docs/content/firewall/cf-firewall-rules/rules-lists.md

 - When updating a set of firewall rules that target the same group of IP addresses, using an IP List is easier and less error prone than editing multiple firewall rules.
 - IP Lists are easier to read and more informative, particularly when you use descriptive names for your lists.

-## Managed IP lists
+## Managed IP Lists

-Use managed IP lists to access Cloudflare's IP threat intelligence.
-The available managed IP lists depend on your Cloudflare plan.
+Use Managed IP Lists to access Cloudflare's IP threat intelligence.
+The available Managed IP Lists depend on your Cloudflare plan.

-Cloudflare provides the following managed IP lists:
+Cloudflare provides the following Managed IP Lists:

 <table>
   <thead>